deshpandekartik/WatchFS/README.md

 ---

 WatchFS is a file system developed in FUSE (Filesystem in User Space).
 It records the activity happening on the File System in real-time and sends it to a remote server via REST API.
-The server collects the data displays the statistics to the user via a dashboard.
+The server collects the data and displays the statistics to the user via a dashboard.

 ---